Factbox: Key dates in 2012 presidential race

-The Iowa caucuses on Tuesday start the state by state primary contests that will decide which Republican candidate will face off against President Barack Obama, a Democrat, in November 2012.
+The Iowa caucuses on Tuesday start the state by state primary contests that will decide which Republican candidate will face off against President Barack Obama in November 2012.

 Here is a look at key dates in the race.
 Some are subject to change.